Employment Insurance Canada: EI benefits in 2025

 To qualify for EI you and your employer must meet certain requirements.
 The reason for job loss will also affect your EI eligibility.

-You may be eligible for EI benefits:
+You may be eligible for EI benefits in case of:

 You may be ineligible for EI benefits if: